godfreynolan/ParrotDemo/README.md

-# Parrot SDK Demo
+# Parrot Anafi Object Detection Demo
-This app is meant to be a simpler entry point to the iOS version of Parrot's GroundSDK

-## Features
-* Connect to drone
-* Take off
-* Manual flight with joysticks
-* Land
+This repository demonstrates how to train, quantize, and deploy a few-shot object detection model trained on only 5 rubber-ducky images.
+We deploy the model on iOS for performing inference on live video captured from the Parrot Anafi drone.

+It is important to note that this is a proof-of-concept and not intended for production.

 ## Requirements

+* Parrot Anafi Drone
-* Xcode 10.2+
+* Xcode 11.7+
-* iOS 10.0+
+* iOS 12.2+

-## Setup
+## App Setup

 Open up Terminal, cd into your top-level project directory, and run the following commands